 “We’re in Minnesota, and our buildings have to have thick walls (to protect us from the elements) and then we cut holes in them so we can see out.
 That’s the weak link,” Casey explained to USGlassMagazine.
 “You can develop attenuation in the ways you construct walls; so, too, you must get the window to perform as well as the wall because interior noise level is only as good as the weakest link.”

 How can architects consider acoustic comfort when designing?
 As well as selecting acoustic walls, wall material selection is key.
-Acoustic wall and ceiling panels can reduce sound reflections, noise-proofing sealant can help pug up gaps and selecting acoustic glass.
+Acoustic wall and ceiling panels can reduce sound reflections.
+Noise-proofing sealant can help pug up gaps.

 How to Measure Sound